wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-wsdl-endpoints.md

-# How to use a WSDL Endpoint
+# How to Use a WSDL Endpoint

 This sample demonstrates how you can use a WSDL endpoint as the target endpoint.
 The configuration in this sample uses a WSDL endpoint inside